Who Is Jesus…and Why Is He So Important to Us?

 Then He was buried, and as prophesied, He resurrected on the third day (Psalm 16:9–11).

-The two ladies ran to tell the disciples of Jesus’ resurrection but met Jesus along the way.
-He instructed them saying, “go tell my brethren to go to Galilee, and there they will see Me” (Matthew 28:10, NKJV).
+The ladies ran to tell the disciples of Jesus’ resurrection but met Jesus along the way.
+He instructed them saying, “Go tell My brethren to go to Galilee, and there they will see Me” (Matthew 28:10, NKJV).

 At that time, Jesus promised His disciples (and us) that He will send the Holy Spirit to guide, comfort, and give them the power to live righteous lives and witness for Him to other people about Jesus (Acts 1:8-9).
-And this was fulfilled on the Day of Pentecost (Acts 2).
+This was fulfilled on the Day of Pentecost (Acts 2).

 Because of this, we have the hope and security that Jesus will come again to save us and take us to heaven.